 How Do I Check My Skin for Skin Cancer?

 While prevention is crucial, the early detection of skin cancer holds equal importance.
 Regular skin examinations, including self-checks and professional evaluations by a dermatologist, are key in identifying skin cancer at an early stage, preventing it from growing or spreading further.
-In this article, we will provide you with a step-by-step guide on how to check your skin for skin cancer.
+Below, we will provide you with a step-by-step guide on how to check your skin for skin cancer:

 Perform Regular Skin Self-Examinations

-During a self-examination, carefully check your skin for symptoms such as unexplained itching, bleeding, or crusting, as well as any new lesions or spots.
-Should you notice anything concerning, promptly schedule a visit with a dermatologist.
+During your self-exam, carefully inspect your skin for unusual symptoms such as unexplained itching, bleeding, crusting, or new spots and lesions.
+If you notice anything concerning, don’t delay—schedule an appointment with a dermatologist right away.

 Helpful Tips